awasser4/CovidAID_EEE511/README.md

 # CovidAID for Detection of COVID-19 from X-Ray Images

+The emergence of the Covid-19 pandemic in 2020 took a toll on almost all individuals across the globe and is continuing to do so even today.
+With case load reaching as high as one million per day, the issues of test kit and hospital availability were encountered by all.

-We present `CovidAID` (Covid AI Detector), a PyTorch (python3) based implementation, to identify COVID-19 cases from X-Ray images.
+This repository contains `CovidAID`, a PyTorch based implementation, to identify COVID-19 cases from X-Ray images.
+This implementation also performs 3 class and 4 class classifications.
 The model takes as input a chest X-Ray image and outputs the probability scores for 4 classes (`NORMAL`, `Bacterial Pneumonia`, `Viral Pneumonia` and `COVID-19`).

 It is based on [CheXNet](https://stanfordmlgroup.github.io/projects/chexnet/) (and it's reimplementation by [arnoweng](https://github.com/arnoweng/CheXNet)).